• Recipes

 Ingredients

-• 75 g (4 tablespoons) of egg whites (about 2 medium eggs), at room temperature
+• 75 g (about 2 medium egg whites / 4 tablespoons), at room temperature

-• ½ teaspoon of vanilla extract or the seeds of ½ vanilla bean (optional)
+• ½ teaspoon vanilla extract or seeds from ½ vanilla bean (optional)

 Instructions